chaos-lang/chaos-lang.org/website/docs/api.md

 `enum Phase { INIT_PREPARSE, PREPARSE, INIT_PROGRAM, PROGRAM, INIT_JSON_PARSE, JSON_PARSE };`

-`Phase` enumerator symbolizes the states of the interpreter.
-A global variable named `phase` holds the state of the interpreter.
+`Phase` enumerator symbolizes the states of the runtime.
+A global variable named `phase` holds the state of the runtime.
-The Chaos Interpreter parses a program file, builds an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and traverses that AST in the phases.
+The Chaos language parses a program file, builds an [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and traverses that AST in the phases.

 The first phase is named `PREPARSE` and it registers the functions and does some look ahead checks.